SonavAgarwal/foundations-snipe-bot/README.md

 - `SQLITE_PATH`, default `data/foundations_bot.db`
 - `DATABASE_URL` only if you want to override SQLite manually

+Warning:
+- If `BOT_ADMIN_ROLE` is left blank, mutating commands fall back to Discord `Manage Server` or `Manage Roles` permissions instead of one specific admin role.

 ## Local Run

 1. Copy `.env.example` to `.env`.